Key takeaways

 How to invest in today’s market

-With inflation retreating and more interest rate cuts likely, how should investors position their portfolios to capitalize on potential opportunities, while guarding against risks?
+With the stock market up, inflation retreating and interest rates in flux, how should investors position their portfolios to capitalize on potential opportunities, while guarding against risks?

-Cash management and investing strategies when interest rates are elevated
+Cash management and investing strategies when interest rates are changing

 A fresh look at managing your cash and investments in today’s changing interest rate environment can help support your pursuit of the goals that matter most to you.